markwilde33/CI-project-three/README.md

 - The author is not yet proficient in automated testing, and as such, was unable to adhere to a test driven development approach.
 - On the start quiz page, there is an issue where, on some screen sizes, the riddle card displays at a different height than the animal image cards.
 - There is some white space between the flashed messages and the navbar.
 As some pages use full size background images this pushes the images down a little.
+- There was an issue with full screen background images not taking up the full screen space on some smaller mobile screens.
+As a result, media queries were used to remove background images on some smaller mobile screens.

 </details>